IliaKani/web-larek/README.md

 # Project "Web Larёk" (from russian Larёk - kiosk/Späti )
+The online store with goods for web developers - Web stall.
+You can view the product catalog, add products to the cart and place an order.

 Stack: HTML, SCSS, TS, Webpack

 API: https://larek-api.nomoreparties.co

 Due to the fact that the server data is in Russian, an API (deepl) was used to translate the data.
-Therefore, there is a slight delay before the cards appear.

 Project structure:
 - src/ — project source files